Travel Information Nepal

 Visiting a Nepali Home

 In a Nepali home, the kitchen is off-limits to guests.
 Avoid polluting food by inadvertently touching it or bringing it into contact with a used plate or utensil.
-Using your fork or spoon to serve out more food will do this.
+Using a fork or spoon to serve out more food will do this.
 Putting your used plate on a buffet table risks making the food still on table polluted.
 Notice how Nepalese drink from a cup or water vessel without letting it touch their lips.

-It’s quite easy to get by with English in Nepal; with those, you have to deal with in Katmandu & Pokhara valley.
+It’s quite easy to get by with English in Nepal; with those, you have to deal with in Kathmandu & Pokhara valley.
 Along the main trekking trails, particularly the Annapurna Circuit, and the Everest region, English is widely understood.
 However, Nepali on the other hand is a fairly easy language and useful to come in contact with the locals.
 Nepali is closely related to Hindi and, like Hindi, is a member of the Indo-European group of languages.

 Although Nepali is the national language of Nepal and is the linking language between all the country’s ethnic groups there are many other languages spoken.
 The Newars of the Kathmandu Valley, for example, speak Newari, and there are other languages spoken by the Tamangs, Sherpas, Rais, Limbus, Magars, Gurungs, and other groups.
 In the Terai, bordering India, Hindi, and Maithali, another Indian language of their region, are often spoken.
 The magic word Namaste -translated it means I salute the god in you, but it is used as an everyday greeting encompassing everything from Hello to How are you? and even ‘see you again soon.
 Properly used it should be accompanied with the hands held in a prayer-like position, the Nepali gesture equivalent to westerners shaking hands.